desmos-labs/desmos/docs/architecture/adr-024-decentralized-identifiers-registry.md

     // DIDs or URIs referring to the newly DID document to be set. string also_known_as = 4;

-    // Keys of the newly DID document for verifying digital signature, must have at least one associated to Desmos address. repeated VerificationMethod verification_methods = 5;
+    // Keys of the newly DID document for verifying digital signature, must have at least one associated to Desmos account. repeated VerificationMethod verification_methods = 5;

     // Verification method for authentication to be set.